Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Computability of the solution operators

-2. Note that Theorem \ref{main2} states computability on coefficients $A,B_i$ while Theorem \ref{main} does not.
-The reason is that our proof of Theorem \ref{main2} (where we take rational fast Cauchy approximations to $A,B_i$) can not be straightforwardly adjusted to that of Theorem \ref{main} because the dissipativity conditions in the last theorem might hold for the given matrix but not hold for the approximate matrices.
-Currently we do not know whether Theorem \ref{main} may be strengthened to include computability on the real coefficients $A,B_i$.
+\item Note that Theorem~\ref{main2} states computability on arbitrary matrices $A,B_i$ while Theorem~\ref{main} (and Theorem~\ref{commain}) does not.
+The reason is that our proof of Theorem~\ref{main2} (where we take rational fast Cauchy approximations to $A,B_i$) can not be straightforwardly adjusted to that of Theorem~\ref{main} because the dissipativity conditions in the last theorem might hold for the given matrix but not hold for the approximate matrices.
+Currently we do not know whether Theorem~\ref{commain} may be strengthened to include computability on the real coefficients $A,B_i$.
+If we strengthen the dissipativity conditions to strict inequalities then the solution operator in Theorem~\ref{main} will be computable on $A,B_i,\Phi_i^{(1)}$, $\Phi_i^{(2)}$ $(i=1,2,\ldots,m)$, similarly to Theorem~\ref{main2}.

-3. In \cite{ss09}, we established a weaker result that the solution is computable provided that $A,B_1,\ldots,B_m$ are fixed computable matrices (in this case one can of course omit the conditions on spectra of $A$ and of the matrix pencils).
-This weaker result is proved just in the same way as Theorem \ref{main} below.
-In the stronger formulation above, the proof requires additional considerations described below. \end{Remark}
+\item In \cite{ss09}, we established a weaker result that the solution is computable provided that $A,B_1,\ldots,B_m$ are fixed computable matrices (in this case one can of course omit the conditions on spectra of $A$ and of the matrix pencils).
+This weaker result is proved just in the same way as Theorem~\ref{main} below.
+In the stronger formulation above, the proof requires additional considerations described below. \end{enumerate}